unicoe/pedestrain_detection/report.md

 R-CNN needs many proposals to be accurate and the same reason makes R-CNN slow in both training & test.
 For instance, 2,000 proposals for each training/testing image and  each proposal is processed by CNN separately which ends with repeating the feature extractions 2,000 times.

 Instead of extracting features for each proposal (image batch) from scratch, a CNN is used to extract features for the whole image first and then apply the region proposal method on the feature maps directly.
 For example, Fast R-CNN selects the convolution layer conv5 in VGG16 to generate ROIs which later combine with the corresponding feature maps to form patches for object detection.
-The patches are wraped to a fixed size using ROI pooling and feed to fully connected layers for classification and detecting the locations.
+The patches are wrapped to a fixed size using ROI pooling and feed to fully connected layers for classification and detecting the locations.

 ![fast-rcnn](images/fast-rcnn.png)

 By not repeating the feature extractions, Fast R-CNN significantly cuts down the process time.
-Fast R-CNN advances at the whole network (the feature extractor, the classifier, and the boundary box regressor) can be trained end-to-end with multi-task losses (classification loss and localization loss).
+Fast R-CNN advances at the whole network (the feature extractor, the classifier, and the bounding box regressors) can be trained end-to-end with multi-task losses (classification loss and localization loss).
 This significantly improves accuracy.

 ### 1.3 Faster R-CNN.